 Problems arise with seating at Super Bowl 45

-In preparation for Super Bowl 45, Jerry Jones worked to increase the arena seating from 80,000 to 105,000 to break the seating NFL seating record for the contest.
+In preparation for Super Bowl 45, Jerry Jones worked to increase the arena seating from 80,000 to 105,000 to break the NFL seating record for the contest.

-In the last-minute effort, problems arose as construction workers attempted add seats during an ice storm.
+In the last-minute effort, problems arose as construction workers attempted to add seats during an ice storm.
 The situation resulted in seven workers suffering injuries due to ice sliding off the stadium roof.

-The situation led to nearly 800 people given other seats inside the stadium while the remaining 400 people were unable to get a seat.
+The situation led to nearly 800 people being given other seats inside the stadium while the remaining 400 people were unable to get a seat.
 The NFL handed them a letter that stated they could exchange their tickets for three times the face value.

 The select group also had the option to watch the game on a TV in one of the stadium lounges away from the field.
 They received free tickets to the next Super Bowl.
-It didn’t take long for the situation to take another discouraging turn for Jerry Jones and the NFL.
+But it didn’t take long for the situation to take another discouraging turn for Jerry Jones and the NFL.

 Court awards $76,000 to seven fans, millions paid in attorney fees